-He married Elizabeth Roberts, who was from Wales in 1835 and together they lived at 31 Cirencester Place with their daughter Delia Elizabeth.
-Being brought up near a port seems to have provided the inspiration for his subject matter, as much of his output consisted of marine and coastal scenes.
-He spent his time travelling around the country spending time in Wales and Brighton, but seems to have had a long term base at 24 Victoria Road in Kensington.
+He married Elizabeth Roberts, who was from North Wales at St Pancras on 15 November, 1834.
+Together they lived at 31 Cirencester Place in London and later 24 Victoria Road, Kensington with their daughter Delia Elizabeth.
+He seems to have spent his time travelling around the country spending time in Wales and Brighton, using his Victoria Road address as a long term base.

+Much of Robins's output consisted of marine and coastal scenes.
+His early experience of living near a port undoubtedly provided the inspiration for his subject matter.
 As well as painting many scenes of the British coast, he also travelled abroad, first visiting France in 1842 and later Holland, Italy and Germany.
 During the 1860’s his ill health forced him to stop travelling and reduce his workload.
 Robins died at Victoria Road, Kensington on 9 August, 1880.
 He is buried at Brompton Cemetery.

 Examples of his work are held by many public collections including the British Museum, Dover Collections, National Maritime Museum, Newport Museum & Art Gallery, Royal Pavilion & Museums Trust and the V&A.

 |The work is housed in a new, English made gilt frame which is in excellent condition.

 |As with all of our original antique oil paintings, this work is offered in ready to hang gallery condition, having been professionally cleaned, restored and revarnished.

 |26.5 inches x 45 inches (67.5cm x 114cm)

 |33.5 inches x 52 inches (85cm x 132cm)